Prior Lake City Hall (lower level)

 In addition to over-fertility, water quality is affected by bacteria, chlorides, petroleum, and a variety of toxic chemicals.
 Never dump household chemicals or motor oil down the drain or onto land and keep vehicles well tuned and leak free.

-If you see stormwater system problems like sediment flowing to a pond, large amounts of litter in a stormwater structure, unauthorized dumping into stormwater drains, polluted stormwater ponds, or if you have any other concerns call (952) 447-9800.
+If you see stormwater system problems like sediment flowing to a pond, large amounts of litter in a stormwater structure, unauthorized dumping into stormwater drains, polluted stormwater ponds, or if you have any other concerns call Public Works at (952) 447-9896.
 For more information, download this handout: Make Your Home the Solution to Stormwater Pollution Brochure, or the After the Storm handout.

 The public is encouraged to review the City’s Stormwater Pollution Prevention Program (SWPPP) document and provide input on the adequacy of the SWPPP.
 Contact Water Resources Engineer Pete Young at email@example.com or 952-447-9831 to provide input.
-Input may also be provided during any regular Lakes Advisory Committee (LAC) meeting, where copies of the SWPPP are provided for review.
-See the City’s LAC page for more details.
+Input may also be provided during any regular Citizen Engagement Committee (CEC) meeting, where copies of the SWPPP are provided for review.
+See the City’s CEC page for more details.

 Beach erosion is a constant issue for homeowners near lakes.
 Varying water levels, wave energy, improperly constructed retaining walls, steep slopes, ice action and mowing to the water's edge can all contribute to shoreline erosion.